-Property, plant & equipment, net
+Property, Plant & Equipment, Net

 Property, plant & equipment, net are stated at historical cost less accumulated depreciation.
-Eve depreciates property, plant and equipment on a straight line basis.
-Expenditures for major renewals and betterments are capitalized, while minor replacements, maintenance, and repairs, which do not extend the asset lives, are charged to operations as incurred.
+Eve depreciates property, plant & equipment on a straight line basis.
+Expenditures for major renewals and betterments are capitalized, while minor replacements, maintenance, and repairs, which do not extend the asset lives, are expensed as incurred.